ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 Disable the NGINX PROXY protocol for the load balancers in front of all Ingress ALBs in your cluster so that client connection information is no longer passed in request headers to ALBs.
 {: shortdesc}

-After you run this command, the existing load balancers are deleted and recreated, which can cause service disruptions.
+After you run this command, the existing load balancers are deleted and re-created, which can cause service disruptions.
 Two unused IP addresses must be available in each subnet during the load balancer recreation.
 {: important}

 ```sh